joarreola/ETAMessages/README.md

     - Update to not call Users.getName().
     - Remove pre-comments code.
     - Change class name to GPSLocationAdapter.
+    - Move in handleUploadResult() and handleCheckRemoteResult() from MessagesViewController.swift.

   - ETANotifications.swift - New File